 Financial institutions are increasingly highlighting the merits of low carbon investments.
 The financial industry is moving forward with “recommendations laid out by

-June.”
+the Task Force for Climate-Related Financial Disclosure that should be adopted by the G20 in June.”
 This will enhance accountability and transparency as well of the rusticity of their climate commitments.
 In the US alone, SRI investing assets have grown by 33 percent in just two years to $8.72 trillion.
 As mentioned above industry is leading a new initiative to help identify carbon pricing targets for investors who want to meet the requirements of the Paris Agreement.

 New sustainability initiatives